rahulprasad2823/Database603D/README.md

 # CRUD OPERATIONS
+Introduction to CRUD:
-Intro: CRUD stands for Create, Read, Update, and Delete, and these operations represent the basic functions that can be performed on data in a database.
+CRUD stands for Create, Read, Update, and Delete, and these operations represent the basic functions that can be performed on data in a database.

 Create (C):
 Definition: Create refers to the operation of adding new data to a database.